-The Open Group and Boundaryless Information Flow are trademarks and UNIX is a registered trademark of The Open Group in the United States and other countries.
+Boundaryless Information Flow is a trademark and UNIX and The Open Group are registered trademarks of The Open Group in the United States and other countries.

 All other trademarks are the property of their respective owners.

-Directory

-LDAP Features for Certification
+Directory LDAP Features for Certification, Version 2 Document Number: 1041

-Document Number: 1031

-Published in the U.K. by The Open Group, February 2003.
+Published in the U.K. by The Open Group, April 2004.